Charting Importance and Performance With Key Driver Analysis

 - An agent's language skill

 You can conduct a customer satisfaction survey and ask your customers to rate each of these qualities their agent had.
 At the same time, ask your customers about their overall satisfaction with the experience.

 The beauty of a key driver analysis is that it can help you understand what your customers are looking for in order for them to have a good experience with your call center.
 By doing an analysis of their answers and correlating their satisfaction level with the metrics, you'll understand which factors have the greatest impact on customer satisfaction.
 You can then plot this data in a scatter diagram called a key driver chart or an importance-performance map.

 A key driver chart plots the results of a key driver analysis in a graph format that can then be quickly read and easily understood.
 Each agent metric from above is plotted on the graph according to its importance to the customer (on the x-axis) and your performance in that area on the y-axis.

 This generates four quadrants.
-The most important quadrant is the lower right quadrant.
-The items plotted here rank as high importance to your customers but your performance in those areas is low.
-Consequently, these are the areas where your action will have the biggest impact and generate the greatest improvement in customer satisfaction.
+The most essential quadrant is the lower right quadrant.
+The items plotted here rank as high importance to your customers, but your performance in those areas is low.
+Consequently, these are the areas where your action will have the biggest impact and generate the most significant improvement in customer satisfaction.

 Action Planning From Key Drivers Analysis

 The lower right quadrant is the most crucial area of the key driver chart.
 It identifies the key drivers of customer satisfaction.
 The key driver chart helps you plan the action you need to take to improve, but it also tells you what not to change.
 The factors that plot in the upper right quadrant are those that are important to your customers' satisfaction and are areas in which you are currently performing well.
 Any changes you make to fix problems in the lower right quadrant must not disturb the factors in the upper right quadrant.